 Isabel I. Novak, 94, formerly of Sarah Jane Sanford Home and most recently of River Ridge Living Center passed away peacefully Friday morning March 22, 2019.

-To send flowers in memory of Isabel I. Novak (Dybas), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Isabel I. Novak (Dybas), please visit our Heartfelt Sympathies Store.

 Born in Amsterdam, NY September 28, 1924, she was the daughter of the late Anthony and Julia Wenc Dybas.

 Isabel received her education at St. Mary’s Institute in Amsterdam.

 After graduating she became a crueler and then a secretary for the Seamless Wilton Weave Department in Mohawk Carpet Mills.
 In 1960, her husband, Frank “Frisky” Ludwin opened up Ludwin’s Tavern at 207 Church Street in Amsterdam.
 In 1963, he passed away and Isabel took over the tavern business.
 She became a Treasurer of the Montgomery County Liquor Dealers Association in the 70’s.
 In 1989, she closed the tavern and went to work in the Department of Labor mailroom.
 She worked there and she retired in July of 2003.

 Isabel was an avid bowler, loved to dance and take long walks in her spare time.

 Isabel was a parishioner and communicant of St. Mary’s Church in Amsterdam.

 She was also predeceased by her daughter, Carol Ann Morby, three brothers, Edward, Leonard and William Dybas, her sister, Stephanie Dybas and her nephew, Donald Wojnar.